Ant International

 Ant International is a Singapore-based financial technology company that provides digital payment, digitization, and financial services across international markets, including Asia, Europe, the Middle East, and Latin America.

+Ant International owns WorldFirst, which operates the World Pay payment service.
+World Pay is the official way for businesses outside of China to engage in e-commerce procurement on 1688.com.

 History

 Ant International was founded in 2023 as part of Ant Group’s initiative to expand its services beyond the Chinese mainland.
 It initially operated as the global business arm of Ant Group, focusing on digital payments and financial services in international markets.

 In March 2024, Ant Group announced a restructuring of some of its operations into independently managed business units.
 As a result of this reorganization, Ant International became an independently operated company.
 Following its establishment, the company introduced several digital finance platforms and expanded its services globally.

-Business model

-Ant International operates a business model focused on providing digital payment and financial services to financial institutions and merchants.
-The company develops and manages platforms that facilitate electronic payments, digital wallet interoperability, and financial services for businesses engaged in international trade.
-Its services include Alipay+, solutions that links various regional e-wallets to support cross-border transactions; Antom, which provides merchant payment systems and related tools; WorldFirst, a platform offering international payment and financial services for small and medium-sized enterprises; and Bettr, which supports the integration of credit services into third-party platforms.

-To enhance transaction security, Ant International employs an artificial intelligence-based system known as AI SHIELD, which is intended to identify and address fraudulent activity during payment processing.

-Partnerships

-Ant International has formed collaborations with Deutsche Bank and other notable global financial institutions to support the development and deployment of financial technologies such as stablecoins.
-In partnership with Barclays, the company has worked on artificial intelligence models aimed at improving foreign exchange forecasting and treasury-related functions.
-It has also partnered with HSBC to introduce tokenised deposit services in Hong Kong, using blockchain technology.
-In Europe, Ant International has collaborated with BNP Paribas to develop infrastructure for cross-border payments, with the goal of enhancing the efficiency of international transactions.
+In July 2026, Ant International raised US$1.2 billion in an equity funding round in which Ant Group and Alibaba Group participated.
+The company said the capital would support its global expansion in merchant payments, account management and other financial services for enterprises.

+Subsidiaries

+WorldFirst

+WorldFirst was founded in 2004 in the United Kingdom with the aim of simplifying foreign-exchange processes for SMEs.
+Between 2007 and 2008, the company launched its online platform and expanded through e-commerce and corporate FX services.

+WorldFirst began international expansion in 2009 with the opening of its first overseas office in Sydney, followed by additional offices in Hong Kong, Singapore, the Netherlands, Japan, and Korea between 2013 and 2016.

+In 2019, WorldFirst became a part of Ant Group (formerly Ant Financial) and expanded its services across Asia and other emerging markets.

+In 2024, Ant Group announced a reorganization of its operations, where WorldFirst moved into its international group.

+In 2025, WorldFirst expanded into Thailand, and further secured a license from Bank Negara Malaysia to operate in Malaysia.